Spanish dialects and varieties: Pronunciation of x

 There are two possible pronunciations of /ɡs/ in standard speech: the first one is [ks], with a voiceless plosive, but it is commonly realized as [ɣs] instead (hence the phonemic transcription /ɡs/).
-Voicing is not contrastive in the syllable coda.
+Voicing is not contrastive in the syllable coda, so these different pronunciations do not change the meanings of words.

 In dialects with seseo, c following x pronounced /ɡs/ is deleted, yielding pronunciations such as [eɣseˈlente, ek-] for excelente.